What are CAIs?

 But why is this important?
 Well, if CAIs were some of the first solids to condense, they might preserve some evidence of what was going on in the solar nebula from…before most other things had formed.

-And we see some interesting isotopic trends in CAIs: some of them are seriously enriched in heavy isotopes, suggesting that they were exposed to heat capable of evaporating some of their (lighter) calcium and aluminum atoms.
+And we see some interesting stuff in CAIs: some of them are seriously enriched in heavy isotopes, suggesting that they were exposed to heat capable of evaporating some of their (lighter) calcium and aluminum atoms.
 It’s just like we see on Earth, with water….but it was happening in space, over 4.5 billion years ago.
 But it’s not all so simple; some CAIs are messy.
-Some of the isotopic ratios we see suggest that these little globs of rock were exposed to widely fluctuating temperatures that were causing them to evaporate at ~2,000+ °C, and condense — perhaps repeatedly.
+Some of the isotopic ratios we see suggest that these little globs of rock were exposed to widely fluctuating temperatures – they were evaporating at ~2,000+ °C, and then condensing — perhaps repeatedly.
 It’s difficult to tell how many heating events there might have been, but ongoing work on chondrules suggests that these events were likely repetitive or cyclical in nature.

 So, while most CAIs have pretty simple isotopic signatures suggesting that they cooled right out of a gas, we know that the early Solar System wasn’t such a simple place everywhere.
-In places, at least, these little globs of rock were forming and then being evaporated and re-condensed.
-And there was definitely sorting going on; chemically different meteorites have different amounts of CAIs, in different average sizes and slightly different compositions and textures.
+In places, at least, these little bits of rock formed and then were repeatedly evaporated and re-condensed.
+And there was definitely sorting going on; chemically different meteorites have different amounts of CAIs, with different average sizes, and slightly different compositions and textures.

 This is why CAIs are cool.